 - Evaluate the capacity of Kenai River communities to perceive, project and respond to anticipated change.

-Researchers have used paleolimnological analyses to reconstruct 3,700 years of sockeye salmon runs to Upper Russian Lake, showing climate-driven fluctuations in abundance synchronous with regional sockeye populations.
-This helps to predict long-term trends in sockeye productivity.
-Another researcher is analyzing flooding during egg incubation as a potential driver of recent Chinook salmon declines and is working to synthesize climate and landscape change data with salmon productivity and future biophysical scenarios.
+Researchers used paleolimnological analyses to reconstruct 3,700 years of sockeye salmon runs to Upper Russian Lake, showing climate-driven fluctuations in abundance synchronous with regional sockeye populations.
+This helped to predict long-term trends in sockeye productivity.
+Another researcher analyzed flooding during egg incubation as a potential driver of recent Chinook salmon declines and synthesized climate and landscape change data with salmon productivity and future biophysical scenarios.

 The test case integrated its results through semi-structured interviews with resource managers and fishing guides and stakeholder-driven scenario workshops, a project called "Salmon 2050."
 Workshop attendees hailed from a number of Kenai organizations and worked together with researchers to craft five different scenarios of the future of the Kenai.

-Research by the test case's Leadership Team and participating researchers has resulted in multiple peer-reviewed publications , including a thorough synthesis of test case research featured in the November 2017 issue of Fisheries.
-The test case has also built a website specifically to display results from their 2014 lifestyle and opinion survey of Kenai Peninsula residents.
+Research by the test case's Leadership Team and participating researchers resulted in multiple peer-reviewed publications, including a thorough synthesis of test case research featured in the November 2017 issue of Fisheries.

 Research and Outreach Highlights